jdr0bins0n/data146/project1.md

 ## 8

 API stands for Application Programming Interface.
 APIs are the interface consumers interact with when requesting access to a remote server.
+For example, when accessing COVID-19 tracking data from covidtracking.com, the API is the website's interface, from which we can request data from.

 To construct a request to a remote server and pull from server and write to a local file: